revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Murmur d'Odour

 Virtelle working to ensure SBO have a leash on them.
-[[Regilius Ponta]] still in charge, should the eyelaines support them to try and break the wider
+[[Regilius Ponta]] still in charge, should the eyelaines support them to try and break the wider SBO?
+		How does Candaria feel about this?